SpektroAudio/AP2JS/README.md

 # AP2JS

-AP2JS is a JavaScript script for Cycling 74' Max 7 / 8 designed to simplify the process of controling and programming the [Ableton Push 2](https://www.ableton.com/en/push/).
+AP2JS is a JavaScript script for Cycling 74' Max 7 / 8 designed to simplify the process of controling and programming the [Ableton Push 2](https://www.ableton.com/en/push/) by abstracting the MIDI and SySex messages available on the [Ableton Push 2 MIDI and Display Interface Manual](https://github.com/Ableton/push-interface/blob/master/doc/AbletonPush2MIDIDisplayInterface.asc).
 The different methods available in AP2JS lets the user control the leds of the 8x8 pad grid, buttons, and touchstrip.
+AP2JS also includes extra methods for using 8x1 rows / columns as "faders" and for setting exclusive buttons per row / column (similar to a radio buttons).
 AP2JS also re-routes MIDI commands coming from the Push 2 (pad /button presses + encoder direction) to it's second output to simplify the programming process.

 Current version: 0.01 (BETA)